open-telemetry/opentelemetry.io/content/en/docs/languages/python/getting-started.md

 ## Example Application

 The following example uses a basic [Flask](https://flask.palletsprojects.com/) application.
-If you have not used Flask before or prefer a different framework, that's OK — you can use OpenTelemetry Python with other web frameworks as well, such as Django and FastAPI.
+If you have not used Flask before or prefer a different framework, you can use OpenTelemetry
+Python with other web frameworks as well, such as Django and FastAPI.
 For a complete list of libraries for supported frameworks, see the [registry](/ecosystem/registry/?component=instrumentation&language=python).